-Use the Si Projects toolbar buttons in the Speedstack and the Si8000m/Si9000e interfaces to transfer the structures via the Windows clipboard to the associated field solver.
+Use the To Si Project toolbar buttons in the Speedstack and the Si8000m interface to transfer the structures via the Windows clipboard to the field solver.

 Switch to the field solver and paste the structures from the clip board into the field solver Si project.